 To outstanding class projects or papers by a student or group of students that contribute to advances in the field of planning.
 The submission should be primarily the work of the students and based in New Jersey.
 The students may be from any secondary education institution.

 Any plan, project, program, process, or report entered must have been published, implemented, or completed within three years of the date of submission.
-Individuals, plans, programs, projects, and reports are ineligible to receive the same award twice.

-Nominators of submissions will be notified of the jury’s decision by the end of year.
+Nominators of submissions will be notified of the jury’s decision by December.
 Official announcements of the winning submissions will be made after all nominators have been notified.
 Awards will only be made in the stated categories; however, jurors are under no obligation to grant an award in any category and may choose to make multiple awards in a single category.
 The awards jury’s procedures prohibit any communication with jurors on behalf of a nominee, except that the Chair may contact a nominator to clarify information contained in a submission.

 PROJECT AWARDS CRITERIA

 The extent to which the submission presents a visionary approach or innovative concept that results in a meaningful advance to planning.

 The extent to which there are potential applications in other areas or to other projects.
 In the case of an individual, to what extent does their work increase understanding of sound planning principles?

 To what extent is there excellence of thought, analysis, writing, graphics, and sound planning principles?